ten-protocol/ten-documentation/docs/4-write-ten-dapp/1-high-level-concepts.md

 ## Smart Contract Execution with Hidden State

-TEN disables `getStorageAt` by default and ensures private variables are truly private, only accessible through authorized functions that developers define.
+TEN disables `getStorageAt` by default and ensures private variables are truly private, only accessible through authorised functions that developers define.

 Revisit [Data Acess](../3-smart-contract-features/1-data-access.md) for more information.